Shahan Ali Memon

 Ongoing Research

-Characterizing the effect of retractions on careers of scientists
+Characterizing the effect of retractions on publishing careers

 Shahan Ali Memon, Kinga Makovi*, Bedoor AlShebli*